cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

-I'm going to use an example from the domain of logistics where we need to sync to a cargo provider's API, but you can really imagine any old API--a payment gateway, an SMS notifications engine, a cloud storage provider.
+I'm going to use an example from the domain of logistics where we need to sync shipments to a cargo provider's API, but you can really imagine any old API--a payment gateway, an SMS notifications engine, a cloud storage provider.
 Or you can imagine an external dependency that's nothing to do with the web at all, just any kind of external I/O dependency that's hard to unit test.